Phileosopher/commonplace/mgmt-church-worship.md

 - God designed all good things, and using a good thing in its place with Him as part of it is just as spiritual as any long-standing traditions or denominations.
 - Even extremely *non*-religious domains (e.g., [science](science.md), [engineering](engineering.md)) can be holy if Christ is at the center of it.
 - By implication, this means all secular things can be holy, and that is [taboo](morality-taboo.md) among most Christians, even though the Bible indicates it clearly ([1 Corinthians 8](https://biblehub.com/1_corinthians/8.htm)).

+Don't get tangled with tiny [theological](theology.md) details that distinguish your church from others.

+- Far too often, [dumb issues](people-conflicts-christian-1_dumb.md) interrupt the [spiritual connections](church-family.md) that would otherwise emerge.
+- Be careful to *precisely* understand what other denominations believe.
+  - Far too often, leaders will [oppose a straw man](mind-bias-social.md) instead of what anyone legitimately believes.

 ## Growth